top of page

 About the Course

 SHOOV (SHÜV/ hebrew for 'Return' / 'Restore') was birthed out of witnessing the increasing number of people who, in this time of deep ancestral reconnection and healing work, are turning back towards their lineage in order to better understand their own stories, spirituality, traumas, and gifts.
-It is for people who carry Jewish lineage and are hungry to explore this part of themselves.
+It is for people who carry Jewish lineage (through blood, family, and/or spirit) and are hungry to explore this part of themselves.
 It is for folx who are ready to take a journey of ancestral reconnection in community with others.

 This 7 month container is for people who want to feel closer to Judaism and who seek an inclusive community of practice to take their next step in building an alive sense of connection to Jewish ancestral culture.